Thank you. Well written. A good strategy for motivation that can be broadly applied

 It seems hard to believe at first, but saving a small amount across every area of our lives adds up to a surprisingly large difference across our spending as a whole.

-We make changes, apply them consistently, keep tweaking/improving our spending and savings rate, gain momentum by investing, and this compounds into a hugely different result.
+We make positive changes, apply them consistently, keep tweaking/improving our spending and savings rate, gain momentum by investing, and this compounds into a hugely beneficial result.

 In short, get started by taking the tiniest action you can manage, then another, and another.
 With each action, you’ll build confidence and momentum as you start seeing those dollars pile up, which will motivate you to do even more, adding extra snow to your snowball.